-&lt;sup>25 If circumstances require, the President or Title IX Coordinator will designate another person to oversee the process below should an allegation be made about the Coordinator, or the Coordinator be otherwise unavailable or unable to fulfill their duties.
+25 If circumstances require, the President or Title IX Coordinator will designate another person to oversee the process below should an allegation be made about the Coordinator, or the Coordinator be otherwise unavailable or unable to fulfill their duties.

-- If an Informal Resolution option is preferred, the Title IX Coordinator assesses whether the complaint is suitable for Informal Resolution, which informal mechanism may serve the situation the best or is available, and may seek to determine if the Respondent is also willing to engage in Informal Resolution. - If a Formal Grievance Process is preferred by the Complainant, the Title IX Coordinator determines if the misconduct alleged falls within the scope of 2020 Title IX regulations: - If it does, the Title IX Coordinator will initiate the formal investigation and grievance process, directing the investigation to address, based on the nature of the complaint: - an incident, and/or - a pattern of alleged misconduct, and/or - a culture/climate issue, based on the nature of the complaint. - If alleged misconduct does not fall within the scope of the Title IX regulations, the Title IX Coordinator determines that the regulations do not apply (and will "dismiss" that aspect of the complaint, if any), assesses which policies may apply and will refer the matter accordingly.
-Please note that dismissing a complaint under Title IX is solely a procedural requirement under Title IX, and does not limit the University's authority to address a complaint with an appropriate process and remedies.
+- o If an Informal Resolution option is preferred, the Title IX Coordinator assesses whether the complaint is suitable for Informal Resolution2627, which informal mechanism may serve the situation the best or is available, and may seek to determine if the Respondent is also willing to engage in Informal Resolution. - If a Formal Grievance Process is preferred by the Complainant, the Title IX Coordinator determines if the misconduct alleged falls within the scope of 2020 Title IX regulations: - If it does, the Title IX Coordinator will initiate the formal investigation and grievance process, directing the investigation to address, based on the nature of the complaint: - an incident, and/or - a pattern of alleged misconduct, and/or - a culture/climate issue, based on the nature of the complaint. - If alleged misconduct does not fall within the scope of the Title IX regulations, the Title IX Coordinator determines that the regulations do not apply (and will "dismiss" that aspect of the complaint, if any), assesses which policies may apply and will refer the matter accordingly.
+Please note that dismissing a complaint under Title IX is solely a procedural requirement under Title IX, and does not limit the University's authority to the procedural requirement under Title IX. - procedural requirement under Title IX, and does not limit the University's authority to address a complaint with an appropriate process and remedies.